-Privacy and data protection
+Personal and private data

 - What kind of data is being collected?

-- personal information of program participants
+- Personal information of customers, program or event participants

-- donor information
+- Donor information

-- other confidential information
+- Other confidential information

 - What information or data might be posted on social media?

-- photos/videos
+- Photos/videos

-- information in captions
+- Information in captions

-Protecting the privacy of program participants
+Protecting the privacy of individuals

-- Don't post someone's image or video (or other personal information) without permission - Working with children - special privacy considerations - parental consent/ communication with parents
+- Do not post someone's image or video (or other personal information) without permission - Working with children - Special privacy considerations - Parental consent/ communication with parents